 The polesitter at this track has gone on to win the Grand Prix 24 times.

-In 2019, Valtteri Bottas became only the second polesitter at the track to fail to win the race but to go on and finish on the podium.
-Michael Schumacher’s second place in 1994 is the only other time that has happened.
+In 2024, Lando Norris became only the third polesitter at the track to fail to win the race but to go on and finish on the podium.
+Michael Schumacher and Valtteri Bottas’ second places in 1994 and 2019 are the only other times that has happened.

 The furthest back a Grand Prix at this track has been won from is fifth on the grid.
 That happened in 2013, when Fernando Alonso took his final victory with Ferrari.